-Purchase Thordis’ creative nonfiction books, graphic notecards, and archival ink prints at the Museum Shop
+PURCHASE Thordis’ creative nonfiction books, graphic notecards, and/or archival ink prints at the Museum Shop .

 Thordis Niela Simonsen’s first book, You May Plow Here: The Narrative of Sara Brooks, is the rich first-person account of an African-American woman’s childhood life on the mule-farm her father owned in central Alabama.
 The book was featured on the front page of The Chicago Tribune’s Sunday Bookworld.
 [It is currently out of print.]
 One reviewer described the vignettes in Thordis’ second book, Dancing Girl: Themes and Improvisations in a Greek Village Setting as “genuine encounters.”
 The text and photographs were funded in part by a grant from the Ella Lyman Cabot Trust.
 Thordis’ third book, Dances in Two Worlds: A Writer-Artist’s Backstory, contains twenty personal essays that set the stage for the fifty paintings published alongside the text.
 Completed with a grant from the John Anson Kittredge Educational Fund, the book won the Colorado Book Award for creative nonfiction and the praise of Julia Cameron, author of The Artist’s Way.